rocky-linux/documentation/docs/books/lxd_server/09-snapshot_server.md

 lxc snapshot rockylinux-test-9 rockylinux-test-9-snap1
 ```

-If you run the "info" command for `lxc`, you can see the snapshot on the bottom of our listing:
+If you run the "info" command for `lxc`, you can see the snapshot at the bottom of our listing:

 ```
 lxc info rockylinux-test-9